CompuTec/wms-docs/user-guide/transactions/pick-&-pack.md

 :::

-**Pick Pack and Production Manager** is an SAP B1 tool that allows the processing of Sales Orders, A/R Reserve Invoices, Production Orders (and ProcessForce Manufacturing Orders), and Inventory Transfers Requests from picking Items from warehouses to sending them to a receiver.
+**Pick Pack and Production Manager** is an SAP B1 tool that allows the processing of Sales Orders, A/R Reserve Invoices, Production Orders (and ProcessForce Manufacturing Orders), and Inventory Transfer Requests from picking Items from warehouses to sending them to a receiver.
 It is performed by generating and managing Pick lists and later Delivery documents.

 ![Main Menu](./media/PickAndPack.png)